pycom/pycom-libraries/lib/sqnsupgrade/README.md

 Once you copied/uploaded the firmware files on to the SD card you can flash the LTE modem using the following command:

-To flash the CAT-M1 firmware onto your device:
+To flash the CAT-M1 firmware onto your device using the recovery method:

 ```python
 import sqnsupgrade
 sqnsupgrade.run('/sd/CATM1-38638.dup', '/sd/updater.elf')
 ```

-To flash the NB-IoT firmware onto your device:
+To flash the NB-IoT firmware onto your device using the recovery method:

 ```python
 import sqnsupgrade